MontiCore/cd4analysis/README.md

 ```

 To work properly, the CLI tool needs the mandatory argument `-i,--input <file>`, which takes the file path
-of exactly one file containing CD models and input.
+of exactly one file containing CD models as input.
 If no further options are specified, the CLI tool parses the model, builds its symbol table, and then checks
 whether the model satisfies all context conditions.